ntxn/Typescript-Bootcamp/README.md

 `ts-node index.ts` combines these two commands `tsc index.ts` and `node index.js` (`tsc` is typescript compiler)

+`npm i -g parcel-bundler` tool to help run Typescript in the browser

+`parcel index.html` parcel will look at the script tag inside index.html, see the index.ts, it'll convert it into JS and change the script src to the JS file

 # Reusable Code in TS

 <img src="screenshots/reusable-code-2.png" width=550>